Resources for researching a French-Canadian family from Connecticut

 Connecticut Digital Archive: The CDA hosts a number of related records, including oral history interviews.

-Catholic churches: Most of the French-Canadian families were Catholic, so church records can provide a valuable resource in tracing families that were often very mobile.
+Catholic churches: Most of the French-Canadian families were Catholic, so church records can provide a valuable resource in tracing families that were often very mobile and may not appear in property records.